Pink Jasmine (Jasminum polyanthum) Indoor Care; Watering, Light, Propagation, Problems

 Watering

-Water your Pink Jasmine thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between waterings.
-Keep the soil consistently but not soggy to avoid yellow leaves and rotting stems.
+Water your Pink Jasmine thoroughly in spring and summer while allowing the top 1-2 inches of soil to dry out between waterings.
+Keep the soil consistently but not soggy to avoid rotting stems, yellowing and drooping leaves, and leaf drop.

-Cut down on watering in the cold period (fall and winter) as growth is reduced at this time.
-Do not allow the soil to dry out completely to prevent dry, crispy leaves and stunted growth..
+Cut down on watering in fall and winter since growth is reduced at this time.
+Do not allow the soil to dry out completely to prevent stunted growth., ilting, drooping, yellowing, and dry and crispy leaves.

-Ensure the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and eventual death of the plant.
+Ensure the pot has a drainage hole and the soil is free-draining to avoid getting soggy soil which can lead to root-rot and eventual death of the plant.
+Take care not to wet the foliage to reduce fungal diseases.

 Light Requirements

-Pink Jasmine thrives in bright light with at least 4-6 hours of morning or late afternoon sunshine; a spot infront of a large, brightly-lit window.
+Pink Jasmine thrives in bright light with at least 4-6 hours of morning or late afternoon sunshine.
+Keep it away frpm hot midday sun to prevent scorching of leaves.

 It will not bloom if the light is not enough.
-Therefore, where the natural lighting is too low, consider using grow lights to supplement it.
+Therefore, where the natural lighting is too low, use grow lights to complement it.

-Pro tip: Regularly turn the pot to ensure the plant receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.
+Monthly give the pot a quarter turn, to ensure the plant receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.

-Pink Jasmine blossoms in an average warmth of 18-240C during the growing season.
+Pink Jasmine prefers a warmth of 18-240C during the growing season.
 Keep it cool at about 150C during the dormancy period (cold season).

-Keep Winter Jasmine away from drafts to prevent sudden changes in temperatures which can cause reduced growth and leaf drop.
+Keep Winter Jasmine away from sources of drafts to prevent sudden changes in temperatures which can cause reduced growth, wilting, drooping, yellowing and leaf drop.

 Fertilizer

-Feed your Pink Jasmine with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks during the growing season to promote flowering.
-Avoid toouch fertilizer as it can lead to leggy growth.
-Do not feed in the cold season as growth is minimal at this time.
+Feed your Pink Jasmine with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks in spring and summer to promote flowering.
+Avoid too much fertilizer as it can lead to leggy growth.
+Do not feed in fall and winter to prevent fertilizer burn as growth is minimal at this time.

-The best potting medium for Pink Jasmine should be a well-draining, fertile soil.
-A mix of 50% potting soil, 30% perlite or sand and 20% peat moss or coco coir ideal for this plant.
+The best potting medium for Pink Jasmine should be a well-aerated, free-draining, fertile soil.
+A mix of 50% potting soil, 30% perlite or sand and 20% peat moss or coco coir is a good choise for this plant.

 Repotting

-Repot Pink Jasmine once a year at the beginning of the growing season only when the plant is extremely root-bound as it blooms best when slightly pot-bound.
+Repot Pink Jasmine once a year at the beginning of the growing season, only when the plant is extremely root-bound; it blooms best when slightly pot-bound.

-Use a pot 1 size larger than the current one and one that has a drainage hole to prevent the soil from becoming soggy as it can lead to root-rot.
+Use a pot 1 size larger that has a drainage hole to prevent the soil from becoming soggy as it can lead to root-rot.
 Check out these pots with drainage holes on Amazon.

 Pruning & Grooming